NBA Hall of Fame

 Ramsey was a four-time NBA All-Star and consistently contributed in both scoring and rebounding while embracing a team-oriented style.
 He retired with over 8,000 points and 3,000 rebounds, leaving a lasting legacy as a pioneer of the sixth-man role.
 Ramsey was inducted into the Naismith Memorial Basketball Hall of Fame in 1982, recognizing his critical contributions to Boston’s championship success and the evolution of team play.

-Ramsey's Awards & Records
+Ramsey's Awards & Honors

 • NCAA champion (1951)